Selling a Tesla

 - Part exchange the car when buying the replacement car.
 This is by far the simplest method as the change over from one car to the next is coordinated and the value of the car is automatically put against the purchase price of your new car.
 The downside however is this will typically yield the lowest price for the car.

 - Selling to a brokerage type company that claim to buy any car.
-These companies are typically the public facing arm of auction companies and the cars will be sold into the trade within a few days via the auction house.
-They often offer online valuations and then on presenting the car they may try and reduce the price for any cosmetic damage or missing service history.
+These companies are typically the public facing arm of auction companies and the cars will be sold into the trade within a few days via an auction house.
+They often offer online valuations and then on presenting the car they reduce the price for any cosmetic damage or missing service history.
 They are useful if you want to separate the sale of the car from the purchase of a new car, but they also typically offer fairly low prices.

 - A variation of the above would be to use a trade brokering service where the cars are listed and dealers offer money directly to you.
 For cars in demand this can be a quite successful route and typically offers more than the above options for popular cars.
-If for some reason the car is not in demand, maybe has an odd colour or missing an essential option, it may not receive any offers, or the offered price is not as high as you would like.
+If for some reason the car is not in demand, maybe because it has an odd colour or is missing an essential option, it may not receive any offers, or the offered price is not as high as you would like.
 Some dealers will also offer below the market value in the hope they simply get lucky.

 - You can always sell directly to a dealer.
 Some independent dealers may buy stock, but rather than approach dealers hoping to get find that is interested, you trade brokering service is likely to be more successful.